Skip to content

 4. Variable Fonts: 40% Smaller, Infinite Weights

-Pro tip: Not all Google Fonts have variable versions yet.
-In our preview tool, variable fonts show a "slider" icon next to the weight selector.
-Look for that when optimizing.
+Pro tip: Not all Google Fonts have variable font axes yet.
+In our Google Font previewer, variable fonts show a "slider" icon next to the weight selector.

 5. Preloading (Use With Caution)